• Best Mattress

 Depending on the material, some pillow types last longer than others.
 For example, latex and memory foam pillows last longer than down alternative pillows.

+a.
 Memory Foam Pillows

 Memory foam pillows contain either a solid piece of memory foam or shredded memory foam filling.
 The foam conforms to the head and neck, relieving pressure points.